KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 **Finding:**
 By crawling into a horizontal position, interacting with a character in teapot, and executing a plunge attack, it is possible to get your character to stand in a horizontal position (as long as they are in an animation or partially clipped into a surface)

-Also, by climbing into a firework precisely placed on Geo traveler's rock, it is possible to force the character into a 45 degree angle and plunge off, to the same effects as horizon tech, but at 45 degrees.
+Also, by climbing into a firework precisely placed on Geo Traveler's rock, it is possible to force the character into a 45 degree angle and plunge off, to the same effects as horizon tech, but at 45 degrees.
 (Currently only tested to be possible with the teen female character model)

 Credit to the original [Horizon Tech](./bugs#horizon-tech)